apurvasingh14/sentiment-analysis/README.md

 **Project Overview:**
 -This is a GUI-based Sentiment Analysis tool built using Python and Tkinter.
 It analyzes product reviews, detects user intent, and visualizes the results—all in a visually appealing and interactive interface.
 Ideal for businesses looking to quickly interpret customer feedback.
-- It allows user to upload **csv file** and generate a sentiment pie chart to tell percentage of negative and positive sentiment
+- It allows user to upload **csv file** and generate a sentiment pie chart to tell percentage of negative and positive sentiment.
--The project uses Navie Bayes classifier
+-The project uses Navie Bayes classifier.
+- User can upload **CSV file** as well, to check how many positive and negative reviews are there in the csv file.
+- User can see the percentage of positive and negative reviews using **Pie Chart**.
+- There is also a **Stored Reviews** section which stores all the reviews analyzed by the user.
+- There is a **Reset All** button to reset if, any data was entered.

   **i)Working of Project:**
   - Uses a pre-trained Machine Learning model to classify input text as Positive or Negative.